GRISWOLD AND GUNNISON SECOND MODEL RARE ORIGINAL CIVIL WAR CONFEDERATE REVOLVER FOR SALE

 Based on the Colt Model 1851 revolver, the design of the Griswold and Gunnison revolver differed from the Colt in several respects, most noticeably the grip’s rearward tilt and in the materials from which the revolver was made.
 The Griswold and Gunnison revolver featured a brass frame and iron components, instead of steel.
 The scarcity of raw materials in the South during the Civil War necessitated that the metals required for firearms production be sourced and recycled from unconventional sources, including brass church bells, which were melted down to make pistol frames of Griswold and Gunnison revolvers as well as those of other Confederate manufacturers.

 The family information that I have will be only available to the buyer.
+This was purchased by me from a direct descendant.
 I have not confirmed ownership but there are several members of the family that served in the Civil War one of them, Philip Daingerfield Stephenson, D.D.: Private, Company K, 13th Arkansas Volunteer Infantry wrote a memoir which is available on Amazon.
 The family is from St. Louis, Missouri and several family members are buried there including Civil War veterans.
+John Sexton believes he can put a name to the revolver which will solidify the value. . https://www.google.com/books/edition/Civil_War_Memoir_of_Philip_Daingerfield/4qi2HONVuxAC?hl=en&gbpv=0

 Condition: NRA Very Good Plus Overall